 What is Bias in Question Design?

-Bias in question design is when some students have an unfair edge.
-This happens because of the way the question is written.
-It might be easier for some students to answer because of their life experiences.
-It might be harder for others because of their background.
-This is not fair.
-We want all students to have the same chance.
+Bias in question design happens when some students get an unfair edge.
+This happens because of how a question is written.
+It might be easier for some students to answer.
+This is because of their life experiences.
+It might be harder for others.
+This is because of their background.
+This is just not fair.
+We want all students to have the same real chance.
+We want them to show what they know.

-Why Avoiding Bias Matters
+Why Avoiding Bias Matters So Much

 Common Types of Bias to Watch Out For